 About this Event

-Join us to hear NATO Association of Canada’s Editor-in-Chief Dr. Joseph McQuade discuss his new book A Geneology of Terrorism: Colonial Law and the Origins of An Idea with Jawad Hussain Qureshi, Senior South Asia Analyst at the Privy Council Office.
+Join us to hear the NATO Association of Canada’s Editor-in-Chief Dr Joseph McQuade discuss his new book A Geneology of Terrorism: Colonial Law and the Origins of An Idea with Jawad Hussain Qureshi, Senior South Asia Analyst at the Government of Canada’s Privy Council Office.

 About the Book

-Professor Samuel Moyn of Yale University calls the book, “An essential contribution to imperial and international legal history.”
+Samuel Moyn, the Henry R. Luce Professor of Jurisprudence and Professor of History at Yale University, calls the book, “An essential contribution to imperial and international legal history.”

-Jawad Hussain Qureshi is a senior South Asia analyst at the Privy Council Office (PCO) since 2009.
-He has focused on South Asia in his academic work at McGill, Concordia and UBC.
-He has also worked in Kandahar, Afghanistan and Dhaka, Bangladesh on assignments for the Canadian government.
-Jawad has also done secondments with defence and foreign affairs partners in Washington and Canberra and published joint assessments with additional foreign partners.
-Prior to joining the Canadian federal government, Mr. Hussain Qureshi worked in broadcast media in Pakistan and as a South Asia analyst with the International Crisis Group (ICG).
+Jawad Hussain Qureshi is a senior South Asia analyst at the Government of Canada’s Privy Council Office – i.e., the federal cabinet secretariat – serving since 2009.
+He has focused on South Asia in his academic work at McGill University, Concordia University and the University of British Columbia.
+He has also worked in Kandahar, Afghanistan and Dhaka, Bangladesh on assignments for the Government of Canada.
+Qureshi has also served on secondments with international partners in Washington D.C. and Canberra and published joint assessments with them.
+Prior to joining the Canadian federal government, Qureshi worked in broadcast media in Pakistan and as a South Asia analyst with the International Crisis Group (ICG).

-Joseph McQuade is Editor-in-Chief at the NATO Association of Canada, where he runs the Centre for Disinformation Studies program.
-He is also the RCL Postdoctoral Fellow in the University of Toronto’s Asian Institute at the Munk School of Global Affairs and Public Policy and a former SSHRC Postdoctoral Fellowship recipient, as well as a Managing Editor of the Journal of Indian Ocean World Studies.
-Dr. McQuade completed his Ph.D. at the University of Cambridge as a Gates Scholar, with a dissertation that examined the history of counter-terrorism laws in colonial India from an international perspective.
-This research forms the basis of his first book, A Genealogy of Terrorism: Colonial Law and the Origins of an Idea (forthcoming from Cambridge University Press in November 2020).
-Dr. McQuade has also published widely in academic journals such as the Journal of Imperial and Commonwealth History, the Journal of World History, and History Compass, and has commented on current affairs for national news broadcasters such as CBC and CTV.
+Joseph McQuade is the Editor-in-Chief of the NATO Association of Canada, where he also runs the Cybersecurity and Emerging Security program.
+He is also the Richard Charles Lee Postdoctoral Fellow at the Asian Institute of the Munk School of Global Affairs and Public Policy at the University of Toronto, a former Social Sciences and Humanities Research Council of Canada Postdoctoral Fellowship recipient, as well as the Managing Editor of the Journal of Indian Ocean World Studies.
+Dr McQuade completed his PhD at the University of Cambridge as a Gates Scholar, with his dissertation examining the history of counter-terrorism laws forming the basis of his book, A Genealogy of Terrorism: Colonial Law and the Origins of an Idea.
+Dr McQuade has also published widely in academic journals such as the Journal of Imperial and Commonwealth History, the Journal of World History, and History Compass, and has commented on current affairs for national news broadcasters such as the Canadian Broadcasting Corporation and CTV.